|

 The VEC Electronics Corporation make a nice sturdy USB footcontroller, traditionally used by transcriptionists to reverse/play/pause/forward audio.
 These pedals generally retail for $50-60USD and are easily found through online shops.
 When I found the Infinity IN-USB-1 (local link) for $4.99 at the local Goodwill, I instantly thought it could be repurposed as a nice foot/stomp controller for Pd.

-I purchased it, brought it home, searched around for ways to read it, experimented and failed to use HCS's HID and then decided to just write my own abstraction.
+I purchased it, brought it home, searched around for ways to read it, experimented and failed to use HCS's HID and then decided to just write my own external + abstraction.
 I hate reinventing the wheel, but when the other wheels don't fit it's sometimes a necessity.

 Since this is a software project, there really isn't much to show.
 The following are images of the pedal itself, the help patch, and a short demo video.